Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Methodology: Domain Adaptation via Manifold Optimization

 \section{Methodology: Domain Adaptation via Manifold Optimization}

-The previous section briefly touches upon the fundamental tradeoff between robustness/invariance and predictive performance.
+The previous section briefly discusses the fundamental tradeoff between invariance and predictive performance.
 In general, an invariant subspace can improve upon the source risk minimizer but may not be optimal for the target risk in domain adaptation.
-This section contributes to delineating the abovementioned tradeoff in the SCM defined in Definition \ref{def:SCM-model}.
+This section contributes to delineating this tradeoff in the SCM defined in Definition \ref{def:SCM-model}.
 Concretely, we design a representation learning method for domain adaptation, parametrized by subspace projections, and navigate the tradeoff between representation invariance and risk minimization.
-The proposed manifold optimization is non-convex.
-However, we demonstrate that a standard first-order method works both empirically in Section~\ref{sec:example} with real data sets, and later provably in Section~\ref{sec:theory}, where we develop theory matching the empirics.
+Though the proposed manifold optimization is non-convex, we demonstrate that a standard first-order method works both empirically in Section~\ref{sec:example} with real data sets, and later provably in Section~\ref{sec:theory}, where we develop theory matching the empirics.

 We motivate our main methodology in two ways: (i) as a surrogate for an upper bound on the target risk directly, and (ii) as a tradeoff to balance robustness/invariance and predictive performance.